Champa (actress): Early life

 Champa's mother died when she was 10.
-Champa is the younger sister of actresses Bobita and Shuchanda.
+Champa is the younger sister of actresses Babita and Shuchanda.

 Career

 Television

 Champa started her career in 1981 with the BTV drama Dub Satar, directed by Abdullah Al Mamun.
 She soon received offers for other dramatic roles, and appeared in Sahabjadir Kalo Nekab, Akash Bariye Dao, Khola Daroja, Ekti Joddo Anno Ekti Meye, Apoya, Ekhane Nongor, and others.

 Film

 Champa debuted acting in films by Tin Kanya (1986), directed by Shibli Sadik.
 This film was produced by her sister Shuchanda, and all three sisters - Shucanda, Babita, and Champa, performed in the film.
 Champa played the role of a police inspector.

 Personal life

 Champa married businessman Shahidul Islam Khan in 1982.
 Together they have a daughter, Esha.